-Site Name Area (ha) Qualifying Features Conservation objectives (only available for SACs & SPAs) Key vulnerabilities / factors affecting site integrity Avocet Recurvirostra avosetta .
-Foulness (Mid- Essex Coast Phase 5) Ramsar This site qualifies by virtue of the extent and diversity of saltmarsh habitat present.
-This and four other sites in the Mid-Essex Coast Ramsa site complex, include a tota of 3,237 ha, that represent 70% of the saltmarsh habit in Essex and 7% of the tota area of saltmarsh in Britain.
-Ramsar criterion 2 The site supports a number of nationally-rare and national scarce plant species, and British Red Data Book invertebrates.
-Ramsar criterion 3 The site contains extensive saltmarsh habitat, with area supporting full and representative sequences of saltmarsh plant communities covering the range of variation in Britain.
-Ramsar criterion 5 Assemblages of international importance: at at all Illy- as f Similar to Colne Estuary SPA (above).
+Site Name Area (ha) Qualifying Features Conservation objectives (only available for SACs & SPAs) Key vulnerabilities / factors affecting site integrity Phase 5) Ramsar This site qualifies by virtue of the extent and diversity of saltmarsh habitat present.
+This and four other sites in the Mid-Essex Coast Ramsar site complex, include a total of 3,237 ha, that represent 70% of the saltmarsh habitat in Essex and 7% of the total area of saltmarsh in Britain.
+Ramsar criterion 2 The site supports a number of nationally-rare and nationally-scarce plant species, and British Red Data Book invertebrates.
+Ramsar criterion 3 The site contains extensive saltmarsh habitat, with areas supporting full and representative sequences of saltmarsh plant communities covering the range of variation in Britain.
+Ramsar criterion 5 Assemblages of international importance: Species with peak counts in winter: 82148 waterfowl (5 year peak mean 1998/99-2002/2003)

-Site Name Area (ha) Qualifying Features Conservation objectives (only available for SACs & SPAs) Key vulnerabilities / factors affecting site integrity da bara winter: 82148 waterfowl (5 year peak mean 1998/99-2002/2003) Ramsar criterion 6 - species/populations occurring at levels of international importance.
-Qualifying Species/populations (as identified at designation): Species with peak counts in spring/autumn: Dark-bellied brent goose, Branta bernicla bernicla ; Eurasian oystercatcher, Haematopus ostralegus ostralegus; Grey plover, Pluvialis squatarola ; Red knot, Calidris canutus islandica; Bar-tailed godwit, Limosa lapponica lapponica soils.
-During the management he trees.
-The rece with dependent e 20th century as resulted in nt conservation invertebrate y, large areas of heath were planted with be the remnant areas of heath which have su an management work, however, is resulting and bird communities of conservation valu plocks of commercial conifer forest and others we rvived successional changes and the consequent in their restoration.
+Site Name Area (ha) Qualifying Features Conservation objectives (only available for SACs & SPAs) Key vulnerabilities / factors affecting site integrity Ramsar criterion 6 - species/populations occurring at levels of international importance.
+Qualifying Species/populations (as identified at designation): Species with peak counts in spring/autumn: Dark-bellied brent goose, Branta bernicla bernicla; Eurasian oystercatcher, Haematopus ostralegus ostralegus; Grey plover, Pluvialis squatarola; Red knot, Calidris canutus islandica; soils.
+During th management h trees.
+The rece e 20th century as resulted in nt conservatio Iarge areas of heath were planted with b the remnant areas of heath which have su n management work, however, is resulting blocks of commercial conifer forest and others w rvived successional changes and the consequen g in their restoration.
 The heaths support both a as dominated by heathland developed on glacial sandy ere converted to arable agriculture.
-Lack of traditional trace spread of bracken Pteridium aquilinum , shrubs and cid grassland and heather-dominated plant communities and surface surface spread to breeding in the end as open ground.
-Sandlings SPA 3391.8 Caprimulgus europaeus: European With regard to the SPA and the individual species and/or Changes in species distribution - Woodlark and Nightjar populations on the Suffolk coast have declined
+Lack of traditional t spread of bracken Pteridium aquilinum , shrubs and icid grassland and heather-dominated plant communities mulgus europaeus have also adapted to breeding in the large blocks of conifer forest, using areas that have recently been felled l and recent plantation, as well as areas manage ed as open ground.
+Sandlings SPA 3391.8 Caprimulgus europaeus : European nightjar Lullula arborea : Woodlark With regard to the SPA and the individual species and/or assemblage of species for which the site has been classified (the 'Qualifying Features' listed below), and subject to natural change; Changes in species distribution - Woodlark and Nightjar populations on the Suffolk coast have declined by 65% and 66% respectively since notification in 2001.
+Inappropriate scrub control - Scrub encroachment is reducing habitat suitability for Woodlark and